Coronavirus: Premier League and elite sports allowed to continue during five-week 'circuit break' lockdown across England

 The prime minister announced the new nationwide restrictions at a Downing Street news conference, at which he said "now is the time to take action, because there is no alternative".
 MPs are expected to vote on the fresh measures on Wednesday.

-Sky Sports News has contacted the Department of Culture, Media and Sport, Premier League and EFL for comment following the announcement of a second lockdown.
+Sky Sports News has contacted the Department of Culture, Media and Sport and Premier League for comment following the announcement of a second lockdown.

 "We have consistently made the case that aquatic activity is both safe and a lifeline for many people in such uncertain times and that leisure centres should therefore be considered an essential service," she said.